etsap-TIMES/TIMES_model/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Provide as much in detail as possible information for reproducing the bug:
+Provide information for reproducing the bug, as much in detail as possible:
 - Which TIMES feature used in your model appears to be triggering the bad behavior?
 - What exactly is the manifested incorrect or undesirable behaviour?
 - Which steps would be needed to be able to reproduce the bad behavior?